-After a loss, we were more cautious but also understood the importance of being flexible.
-As time drew close to meeting our little one, we decided to take a birthing class and educate ourselves about the “business” of being born.
-We went for a tour or Metropolitan Hospital and got to know more about Village Maternity as a practice and the people and philosophy behind it.
-We realized that we wanted to be with a practice which gave the mother time to labor and supports as natural of an approach as possible.
-At 34weeks we switched from an OB practice to Village Maternity.
+After a loss, we were cautious but understood the importance of being flexible.
+As time drew close, we took a birthing class to educate ourselves about the business of being born.
+We toured Metropolitan Hospital and learned about Village Maternity’s philosophy.
+We wanted to be with a practice that gives the mother time to labor and supports a natural approach.
+So, at 34 weeks, we switched from an OB practice to Village Maternity.

-After 48 hours of induced labor, my son Vincent joined us on Friday, March 17 at 10:25 pm via cesarean.
-Although born early, he was healthy and weighed 7lbs 2oz.
-The take-home message I got from this experience is to be flexible.
-Our ideal birth was to avoid surgery and to avoid interventions but health complications made it a complicated situation.
-I felt in completely safe and trusted hands.
-The nurses, doctors, and midwives both from Village Maternity and Metropolitan Hospital are kind, gentle, and very attentive to my needs and wishes.
-They answered all of our questions and did not force me to do anything I did not want to do.
-I am so grateful for the team that helped support, encourage, and takes care of me throughout the ordeal.
+After 48 hours of induced labor, my son joined us via cesarean.
+Although born early, he was healthy.
+The take-home message from this experience is to be flexible.
+Our ideal birth avoided surgery and interventions, but health complications made it difficult.
+I felt safe and in trusted hands.
+The staff from Village Maternity and Metropolitan Hospital were kind, gentle, and attentive to my needs and wishes.
+They answered our questions and did not force me to do anything I did not want to.
+I am so grateful for the team that helped support, encourage, and care for me throughout my birth.